Dave Pear

-David Louis Pear (born June 1, 1953) is a former National Football League (NFL) football player.
-A defensive lineman, he was the first Tampa Bay Buccaneers player to be selected to the Pro Bowl and played in Super Bowl XV for the winning Oakland Raiders.
+David Louis Pear (born June 1, 1953) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He was the first Tampa Bay Buccaneers player to be selected to a Pro Bowl and played in Super Bowl XV for the winning Oakland Raiders.

-Pear played college football at the University of Washington in Seattle under longtime head coach Jim Owens.
-He was selected in the third round of the 1975 NFL Draft by the Baltimore Colts, the 56th overall pick.
+Pear played college football for the Washington Huskies football in Seattle under longtime head coach Jim Owens.
+He was selected in the third round of the 1975 NFL draft by the Baltimore Colts with the 56th overall pick.

 Through his football career, Pear suffered a number of injuries which required spinal surgery and hip replacement and have resulted in vertigo, memory loss, and speech impairment.

 He has also been quoted saying, "Don't let your kids play football.
 Never."